NFL Team Grades for Week 3

 Don't look now, but the Miami Dolphins are 3-0 and sitting in sole possession of first place in the AFC East.
 They got there by completing a comeback from 10 points down in the second half against the Oakland Raiders.

-Now, the Raiders aren't a very good team, and it's fair to wonder if any of the teams Miami has beaten are particularly good.
+Now, the Raiders aren't very good, and it's fair to wonder if any of the teams Miami has beaten are particularly solid.
 However, you can only play the teams in front of you, and Sunday's comeback was a testament to both Miami's drive and its creativity.

-Ryan Tannehill (289 yards, three touchdowns) torched the Raiders defense repeatedly during the comeback, and he particularly shined on deep passes.
+Ryan Tannehill (289 yards, three touchdowns) torched the Raiders defense repeatedly during the comeback, and he particularly shone on deep passes.
 He also got an assist from wideout Albert Wilson's 52-yard touchdown pass.

-The Miami defense made enough stops late to get the win, but it does deserve some criticism for allowing the Dolphins to get in a hole in the first place.
-Are the Dolphins ready for a showdown with the Patriots?
+The defense made enough stops late to get the win, but it does deserve some criticism for allowing the Dolphins to get in a hole in the first place.
+Is Miami ready for a showdown with the Patriots?
 We'll find out next Sunday.

 Week 3 Grade: B-